-Uwe Muegge has been involved in terminology work in almost every possible role: A year after graduating with an MA in translation, he filed a patent application for a terminology extraction process he had invented, then built custom dictionaries for commercial clients, worked as corporate terminologist for a Fortune 500 company, provided terminology consulting services to Fortune 500 companies, taught Terminology Management on the post-graduate level, and was involved in the development of several terminology-related standards.
-Uwe Muegge currently serves as Vice President, Client Services, North America at L10n People, a global staffing company for the translation, localization and gaming industries.
+Uwe Muegge has been involved in terminology work in almost every possible role: A year after graduating with an MA in translation, he filed a patent application for a terminology extraction process he had invented, then built custom dictionaries for commercial clients, worked as corporate terminologist for Fortune 500 companies, provided terminology consulting services to Fortune 500 companies, taught Terminology Management on the post-graduate level, and was involved in the development of several terminology-related standards.
+Uwe Muegge currently serves as Head of Terminology, Global Business Marketing, at Facebook.

 - Can hashtags and keywords be considered terminology?

 Hashtags are extremely important on Twitter: Using the right hashtags (I typically use more than one in each of the updates I post) can make the difference between reaching a few dozen or many thousand people.
 To give you an example: I primarily tweet about translation-related job opportunities, events and competitions.
-When I started using hashtags like #t9njobs, and #internship, #conference, #award and #prize in combination with #t9n, my success rate has grown dramatically on every level on Twitter: the number of followers (currently 4000+) as well as re-tweets and link clicks (I get about 60+ per day each) have dramatically increased.
+When I started using hashtags like #t9njobs, and #internship, #conference, #award and #prize in combination with #t9n, my success rate has grown dramatically on every level on Twitter: the number of followers (currently 14000+) as well as re-tweets and link clicks (I get about 70+ per day each) have dramatically increased.
 By the way: 99% of my tweets include both hashtags and a link.
 Do I consider hashtags terminology?
 Yes, in many ways hashtags are THE terminology of social media in general and Twitter in particular.
 To the outsider, ‘t9n’, ‘1nt’ and ‘l10n’, which stand for ‘translation’, ‘interpretation’ and ‘localization’, respectively, are just as incomprehensible as other domain-specific terms are to the uninitiated.
 But there is one characteristic of hashtags that make this type of terminology stand out, and that is how quickly they come and go.
 In fact, anyone can coin a new hashtag – and thousands of users on Twitter and Instagram do exactly that every day.
-Some new hashtags will go viral and be adopted by massive numbers of users, like #panamapapers, which appeared in more than 400000 tweets today (April 4) – and this hashtag didn’t even exist the day before yesterday.
-Other hashtags, like #demrootveggiestho, which was dreamed up by my daughter Jule, made it into exactly two posts on Instagram: her own.

 - Do hashtags and keywords need localisation?